CodeDotJS/InterviewCake/week #3/readme.md

 ];
 ```

-Write a function for nding the index of the "rotation point," which is where I started working from the beginning of the dictionary.
-This array is huge (there are lots of words I don't know) so we want to be efficient here.
+__Write a function for nding the index of the "rotation point,"__ which is where I
+started working from the beginning of the dictionary.
+This array is huge (there are
+lots of words I don't know) so we want to be ef cient here